bedrocklinux/bedrocklinux-website/markdown/introduction.md

 time.

 The various groups doing this packaging work do so without considering interoperation with other groups.
-This forces end users to choose one distro ecosystem and forgo features provided by others.
+This forces end-users to choose one distro ecosystem and forgo features provided by others.
 Do I want something stable from ~+CentOS~x or ~+Debian~x?
 Do I want something cutting-edge from ~+Arch~x?  ~+Ubuntu~x is quite popular and has a lot of desktop software tested